Ruben-Castro/VidoeCard/README.md

 This alows us to embed uikit components in swift UI.

 ### Timer
-- I learned how to use the Timer function to loop restart the video player and give the apperance of a looping video preview.
+- I learned how to use the Timer function to restart the video player and give the apperance of a looping video preview.